Essequebo and Demerary Royal Gazette 1811 April 16

 [right pointing hand icon] A Sign is set up to direct Strangers.

-On the Night of the 2d. instant from the Yard of Mr. Jeffery, in Cumingsburg, a red Creole Cow, but in appearance much resembling an American, a Reward of one Joe will be paid to any Person returning the said Cow, with all expences attending it; and if discovered to have been Stolen, a further reward of Four Joes will be paid to whomsoever shall give such information, by Mr. Jeffery.
+ON the Night of the 2d. instant from the Yard of Mr. JEFFERY, in Cumingsburg, a red Creole COW, but in appearance much resembling an American, a Reward of one Joe will be paid to any Person returning the said COW, with all expences attending it; and if discovered to have been Stolen, a further reward of Four Joes will be paid to whomsoever shall give such information, by Mr. JEFFERY.

 Cumingsburg, 6th April 1811.

-The Subscriber respectfully informs his Friends and the Public, that he has removed to the House adjoining the Royal Gazette Office, (recently occupied by Joseph Hill Esq.) where he hopes shortly to offer for Sale, a select assortment of Provisions, Liquors, &c. of the primest quality, and on moderate terms.
+THE Subscriber respectfully informs his Friends and the Public, that he has removed to the House adjoining the Royal Gazette Office, (recently occupied by JOSEPH HILL Esq.) where he hopes shortly to offer for Sale, a select assortment of Provisions, Liquors, &c. of the primest quality, and on moderate terms.
 In the interim he earnestly solicits those who are indebted to him to discharge their accounts.

 New Town, 9th April 1811.

-For Sale by the Subscribers, [heading]
+For Sale by the Subscribers,

-At their Store in Cumingsburg, [heading]
+At their Store in Cumingsburg,

-Imported in the Ship Commerce from Glasgow: -
+Imported in the Ship COMMERCE from Glasgow: -

 [first column]